neurodata-arxiv/blci/_sources/defaults.md.txt

 ## Miscellaneous configuration settings (blci.yml)

-The following are default configurations setting you receive if not specified.
+The following are default configurations settings you receive if not specified.

 * `nthread`: 1
 * `code_loc`: ["code"]